Tanusha-27/Temperature_Converter/README.md

 # Temperature_Converter
-Converts Temperature from Celcius to Kelvin and vice versa.
+Converts Temperature from Celcius to Fahrenheit and vice versa.